sjefvanleeuwen/showcase/README.md

 ## Deploying Dapr services (from vscode)

 The `./src/dapr` project comes with a .sln file, binding all services together.
-When developing larger services landscapes these can be seperated out as you scale your application.
+When developing larger services landscapes these can be separated out as you scale your application.
 For now however we can make use of one of the Tasks that will containerize our services in order to get ready for kubernetes deployment via the Azure service registry you have already set up by now.

 ### Building your docker containers